On Learning Latent Models with Multi-Instance Weak Supervision

-The above weak supervision setting has been a topic of active research in the NLP community \cite{relaxed-supervision,pmlr-v48-raghunathan16,spigot1,spigot2,word-problem1,word-problem2,paired-examples}.
+The above weak supervision setting has been a topic of active research in NLP \cite{relaxed-supervision,pmlr-v48-raghunathan16,spigot1,spigot2,word-problem1,word-problem2,paired-examples}.
 Recently, it has received renewed attention as it is met in \emph{neuro-symbolic} frameworks \cite{DBLP:books/daglib/0007534}, i.e., frameworks that integrate inference and learning over neural models with inference and learning over symbolic models, such as logical theories \cite{DBLP:journals/corr/abs-1907-08194,wang2019satNet,ABL,neurasp,neurolog,deepproblog-approx,scallop,iclr2023}.
-The unique benefit of this setting over architectures that approximate the $f_i$'s and $\sigma$ via an end-to-end neural model \cite{PCO} is that it offers the ability to reuse the latent models, something particularly useful in NLP \cite{spigot1,spigot2}.
+The benefits of this setting over architectures that approximate the $f_i$'s and $\sigma$ via an end-to-end neural model \cite{PCO} are (i) the ability to reuse the latent models, something particularly useful in NLP \cite{spigot1,spigot2}, (ii) higher accuracy in multiple tasks, e.g., NLP \cite{latent-sp-survey} and visual question answering \cite{scallop}, (iii) greater interpretability and (iv) the ability to encode prior knowledge via $\sigma$.
 Below, we present an example of our learning setting in neuro-symbolic learning. \begin{example}[SUM2] We aim to learn an MNIST classifier $f$.
 Differently from supervised learning, we use training examples of the form ${(x_1,x_2,s)}$, where $x_1$ and $x_2$ are MNIST digits and $s$ is their sum.
 The above implies a transition function ${\sigma: \{0,\dots,9\} \times \{0,\dots,9\} \rightarrow \{0,\dots,18\}}$, s.t. ${\sigma(y,y') = y+y'}$.
 The target sum $s$ restricts the space of labels that can be assigned to the input pair of digits ${(x_1,x_2)}$, e.g., if $s = 2$, then the only combinations of labels that abide by the constraint that the sum is 2 are (2,0), (1,1) and (0,2).